wernerbrynard/WellnessGuide/fastlane/README.md

 <!--

-This source file is part of the Stanford HealthGPT project
+This source file is part of the WellnessGuide project

-SPDX-FileCopyrightText: 2023 Stanford University & Project Contributors (see CONTRIBUTORS.md)
+SPDX-FileCopyrightText: 2023 Werner Brynard & Project Contributors (see CONTRIBUTORS.md)

 SPDX-License-Identifier: MIT